edjrodriguez/hotel-bookings/README.md

 ## Setup

 1. On the top right corner of this page, click the Fork button.
-1. Clone down the forked repo.
+2. Clone down the forked repo.

-### Fork and Clone This Repo

-Then install the library dependencies.
+3. Then install the library dependencies.
 Run:

 ```bash or zsh
 npm install